ahmadnassri/action-template-repository-sync/docs/README.md

 ###### `files`

-a list of file name patterns to include or exclude
+a list of filename patterns to include or exclude

 #### Pattern syntax